Maximising natural light in the bathroom

-The bathroom is where we get ready in the morning, apply our make-up or shave - and so light is vital to how successfully the room operates.
+The bathroom is where we get ready in the morning, apply our make-up or shave - so light is vital to how successfully the room operates.
 Even if you're not blessed with windows in your bathroom, fear not, we have some great design ideas that will brighten up the place.

 Utilise the lighting

 When renovating a bathroom, think carefully about where to install the lighting.
 Although the middle of the room is the default choice, you should think about points in the room that are the most used.
 Installing down lights above the sink is a great idea - make sure that they are installed on a dimmer sop that you can control the light level dependent on the function of the bathroom at that time.
 Looking forward to a relaxing bath?
 Choose low, ambient lighting.
 Need to quickly apply some makeup or shave before heading out?
 Brighter lights will do the job.

 The worst thing you can do in a small, dark bathroom is fill it with furniture.
 If you feel like your bathroom is drab, it can be tempting to overdo it with accessories, but if you fill every surface, the room will seem cramped and overcrowded.
 To give the illusion of space and light, keep your design minimal and chic.
 Arrange well-chosen plants, ornaments and candles around the room, but banish clutter like shampoo bottles and towels by using in built storage.

 - Multi Grey Small Tile Effect Bathroom CladdingSpecial Price £9.00 Regular Price £21.60In stock